Skip to main content

 mainIntervalVarThe main interval variable.

-optionsIntervalVar[]Array of optional interval variables to chose from.
+optionsIntervalVar[]Array of optional interval variables to choose from.

 Returns